wolftype/versor_1.0/README.md

 	double squaredDist = ( pa <= pb )[0];

-thought of as Spheres (really, Dual Spheres, more on _Duality_ later): they are Spheres of zero radius.
+Points thought of as Spheres (really, Dual Spheres, more on _Duality_ later): they are Spheres of zero radius.
 As such they are a type of _Round_ element.
 We can also build points this way:

 	Round::null( 1,0,0 );